 Digital media.
 The industry has seen its fair share of layoffs lately (see: BuzzFeed chopping 15% of its staff earlier this year).
 And the industry is known for long hours and low wages.
 In the last couple years, employees at BuzzFeed, MTV, and the Los Angeles Times unionized in an effort to ensure job stability and negotiate pay raises.

 Education.
-Last year, teachers across the country went on strike over low wages and school funding, and conditions like large classroom sizes.
+In 2018, teachers across the country went on strike over low wages and school funding, and conditions like large classroom sizes.
 The series of strikes has been referred to as Teachers’ Spring, and in many states the teachers wound up getting what they wanted as their union reps and school systems negotiated their contracts.

 But you said union membership has gone down.